5 Ways to Write an Achievement-Based Executive Resume

 Here’s a pill that may be tough to swallow: most people have lackluster resumes.
 They tend to write extremely generic resumes that only showcase basic job duties.
 As a result, recruiters think they are dealing with someone who can only do the basics.

-Achievements are those things that made a lasting impact on the company or the client.
+Achievements are those things that make a lasting impact on the company or the client.
 Below you’ll find some tips on how to write an achievement-based executive resume.

 1. Embrace the use of verbs.

-Consider using verbs that stand out such as “spearheaded” or “streamlined.”
-For an in depth view on how to use verbs in a resume check out our “Interview-Generating Resume” eBook and video.
+Consider using verbs that stand out, such as “spearheaded” or “streamlined.”
+For an in-depth view of how to use verbs in a resume, check out our “Interview-Generating Resume” bundle.

 2. Don’t shy away from highlighting your accomplishments.